Great Southwest Industrial District: Growth

-in August of 1961.
-This would increase interest in the industry park, as the number of spaces leased increased ninefold, and the Great Southwest Corporation would post a profit for the first time in it's history.
+in August 1961.
+This would increase interest in the industry park, as the number of spaces leased increased ninefold, and the Great Southwest Corporation would post a profit for the first time in its history.

 Present Day

 In 2014 the industrial park consisted of more than 8000 acres and was assessed to be worth 41.2 billion dollars.
 The largest landholder in 2013 was General Motors.

-In August of 2021, Westmount Reality Capital LLC sold their asset Fountain Parkway, a 301,399 square-foot warehouse and manufacturing facility spread pver 14 acres.
+In August 2021, Westmount Reality Capital LLC sold their asset Fountain Parkway, a 301,399 square-foot warehouse and manufacturing facility spread over 14 acres.

-In November of 2020 Optimal Elite Management LLC, which manufactures LED signs, purchased a 63,000 square feet of office and warehouse space.
+In November 2020 Optimal Elite Management LLC, which manufactures LED signs, purchased a 63,000 square feet of office and warehouse space.
 They would complete their plans to move their corporate headquarters to the industrial park from Los Angeles in 2021.

 Today it remains the largest industrial park in North Texas with 82,227,715 square feet of space spread across 7000 acres.

 Railroad

-The Great Southwest Corporation charted a terminal and switching railroad called the Great South-west Railroad on May 7, 1957 to provide switching services to the industrial park.
+The Great Southwest Corporation charted a terminal and switching railroad called the Great South-west Railroad on May 7, 1957, to provide switching services to the industrial park.
 It connected to two different railroad main lines, the Texas and Pacific railroad to the South and the Chicago, Rock Island and Pacific to the North.